 Who needs affordable housing?

 First, some definitions.
-The key salary figure that everything hinges on is the “area median income,” which in Charlotte is $47,100 for a single person and $67,200 for a family of four.
+The key salary figure that everything hinges on is the “area median income,” which in Mecklenburg County is $70,700 for a family of four, according to 2017 numbers from U.S. Housing and Urban Development.
 All figures are before tax.

 Next, there are generally two types of things we talk about when we talk about affordable housing.

 First, is “workforce” housing, intended for people like teachers, police officers, and blue-collar workers making 80 percent of the area median income or less.
-That’s the far right column of the chart below.
+That’s the bottom column of the chart below.

 Then there is “low-income” housing, or what typically is eligible for publicly subsidized housing.
-That is 50 percent of the area median income, and the middle column of the chart.
+That is 50 percent of the area median income, and the top column of the chart.

 How much rent do people pay?

 In nearly all cases, “affordable” means that a family spends no more than 30 percent of their income on their rent and utilities.

 These programs use a figure known as “adjusted gross income” to figure out that number.
 That’s the pre-tax amount with certain expenses backed out, including childcare or elder care.
 So for a person with no dependents making $30,000 a year before taxes, they’d be able to afford $750/month in rent.